In search of a better education

 Our alternative to GCSEs

 BACs are two-year courses with continuous assessment as well as a final exam.
 There is more reliance on collaboration, research, creative thought and problem solving – a natural progression therefore to A Level study.
 Teachers can shape the syllabus according to current events or their students’ interests and go way beyond the narrow confines of the GCSE syllabus.
 Importantly the courses are externally moderated and recognised and respected by UCAS, universities and employers.
-Our students go on to study at QS World Top 100 universities, renowned art collages and music conservatoires.
+Our students go on to study at QS World Top 100 universities, renowned art colleges and music conservatoires.

 BACs are available in the following subjects: